SchriderLab/TreeSeqPopGenInference/README.md

                         in the case you want to validate on a smaller set than the one written
 ```

-Training a GCN network to predict recombination:
+Training a GCN network to predict the recombination rate:

 ```
 python3 src/models/train_gcn.py --ifile recom_combined.hdf5 --ifile_val recom_combined_val.hdf5 --means recom_means.npz --odir test_recom_training --y_ix 1 --regression --n_classes 1